eddiekrystowski/water-jug-search/README.md

 An interactive website where you can visualize the search process for a computer solving the Water Jug Problem.

+The site can be found here: <a href="https://water-jug-search.glitch.me/">https://water-jug-search.glitch.me/</a>

 Created by:
   - Eddie Krystowski (<a href="https://github.com/eddiekrystowski">https://github.com/eddiekrystowski</a>)
   - Joe Krystowski (<a href="https://github.com/joekrystowski">https://github.com/joekrystowski</a>)